What Is Zig-Zag Theory in Sports Betting?

 The term “zig-zag” also has to do with teams flying back and forth across the country to play each other.
 Paying attention to teams zig-zagging across the country, and how that affects their in-game performance, can result in more money in your wallet.

 In this guide to zig-zag betting we’ll cover exactly how the system works, the different factors to pay attention to and how to use it to bet on NBA basketball and NHL hockey specifically.

 We’ll also explore how historical sports data can shed some light on what makes the zig-zag system so powerful and finally we’ll cover a few reasons you should use the zig-zag theory in moderation, especially as a beginner.

 In a nutshell, the zig-zag theory suggests that when a team loses a game, you should bet on them to cover the spread in the game directly after.
 Banking on a team bouncing back from a loss is an important part of the theory, but it aims to go deeper than that.
 It also takes into account which team is home and which is away and the travel necessary during the playoffs.

 The zig-zag theory is mostly applied to betting on the NBA and NHL because both leagues have the same playoff format.
 Other leagues such as the NFL and Premier League use one-game playoffs, whereas the MLB goes with a 2-3-2 format.

 Players in the NBA and NHL are forced to travel more with the longer 2-2-1-1-1 format for the playoffs.
 With the amount of travel required for playoff teams in these leagues, the zig-zag theory is especially relevant.

 Home Advantage in Zig-Zag Theory

-At first glance you might be wondering how the home advantage factors into zig-zag betting theory.
-Is it simply the home team having the advantage by being on home court?
+At first glance, you might be wondering how the home advantage factors into zig-zag betting theory.
+Is it simply the home team having the advantage by being on the home court?